Call for Training Projects for 2024 and Educational Leave (CPP)

 AAP-PédagoNum (Digital Program for Training)

-1. Experimentation with generative AI for training
+1. Experimenting with Generative AI for Training

 5. MOOC

-Winners of the PEDAGONUM 2024 TRAINING CALL FOR PROPOSALS
+Winners of the AAP PEDAGONUM FORMATION 2024

-Project leader: PIETRI Antoine
+Project Leader: Antoine PIETRI

 Master GSTT – the fundamentals: